wijjo/jiig/README.md

 ### Main tool script and execution model

-Jiig tool scripts use `jiig-run` for the top "shebang" comment line.
-This line defines the shell executable program for the script.
-So tool scripts do not run Python directly.
-The final interpreter is pulled in by Jiig and configured to provide the correct runtime environment, including the library path.
+Jiig tool scripts can use `jiig` as the top "shebang" command line.
+In this case Jiig becomes the script interpreter.
+Such tool scripts do not run Python directly.
+The final Python interpreter is pulled in by Jiig and configured to provide the correct runtime environment, including the library path.

-The indirect execution structure also allows `jiig-run` to set up and use a virtual environment, if the tool is configured for one.

-The tool main script declares or imports the primary Tool class, which needs to be called "ToolClass".
+The main tool script can declare tool/project meta-data and task functions using the @task decorator.

 ### Dependencies and the virtual environment

 Jiig itself has no external dependencies beyond Python (version 3.x).

-Jiig-based tools depend on `jiig` and `jiig-run` being available in the path.
+Jiig-based tools depend on `jiig` being available in the path.

 Tool-specific dependencies can be handled by a virtual environment by defining a list of Pip-installed package that get automatically included when the virtual